amygorgon/didtyronzil/docs/operations/CRUD/did-create.md

 }
 ```

-## 5. DID-state patch
+## 5. DID-State patch

-Put the previously generated document inside of a [DID state patch](../../sidetree.md#did-state-patch).
-For the DID-create operation, the patch action is 'replace':
+Put the previously generated document inside of a [DID-State patch](../../sidetree.md#did-state-patch).
+For the DID-Create operation, the patch action is 'Replace':

 ```js
 PATCH = {